lantunes/GraVe/README.md

 <img src="resources/tsne_cora_dim128.png" width="500">

-### Factorization Machines and Jointly Learning Node Attributes
+### Factorization Machines, and Jointly Learning Node Embeddings and Node Attribute Embeddings

 The [attr2vec](https://www.aclweb.org/anthology/N18-1042/) approach demonstrates that words and their contextual attributes can be jointly learned using Factorization Machines, a generalization of the GloVe model.
 Essentially, an